xlvector/abcmidi/doc/readme.txt

  handle the older notation, include the -OCC flag; however the program will not accept the standard notation for decorations.
- Broken rhythms indicated by > or < (eg. A > B) assume a the hornpipe ratio of 2:1 rather than 3:1.
-To change it to 3:1 include the -RS flag.
+ Broken rhythms indicated by > or < (eg. A > B) assume a the hornpipe ratio of 3:1.
+To change it to the Celtic ratio 3:1 include the -CS flag.

 Features :